||My Humble Opinion||

 Such were the stories and sacrifices of the American Revolution.
 These were not wild eyed, rabble-rousing ruffians.
 They were soft-spoken men of means and education.
 They had security, but they valued liberty more.
 Standing tall, straight, and unwavering, they pledged: "For the support of this declaration, with firm reliance on the protection of the divine providence, we mutually pledge to each other, our lives, our fortunes, and our sacred honor."

 I, through fate or fortune, have never served my country in the military.
-The sacrifices of these men, and all those that followed and served in our military services giving their time, heart, soul and lives, weigh heavily upon me and I am personally embarassed that I cannot offer an equivalent sacrifice that was made by our forefathers and our veterans.
+The sacrifices of these men, and all those that followed and served in our military services giving their time, heart, soul and lives, weigh heavily upon me and I am personally embarassed that I cannot offer a similar sacrifice that was made by our forefathers and our veterans.
 My vote barely counts, my fortune is insufficient to affect even local policies, and our laws prevent me, justly so, from taking more extreme measures, that is, if I even had the courage.
 I don't know if our country will ever again see the likes of these Patriots.

 Three things we will NEVER see our politicians vote for: 1 - Term limitations, 2 - Their entrance into the Social Security system, 3 - Flat Tax.